tarfin-labs/netgsm/README.md

 ->setEndDate($endDate)
 ```

-You can set authorized data parameter (It does not work on otp messages.)
+You can set authorized data parameter (It does not work on OTP messages.)

 If this parameter value is sent as true, only sms will be sent to phone numbers that have data permission.